AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 ### Submit a support case {#support-case}

-Once successfully logged in, you may submit a support case using the Adobe Experience League homepage, your Adobe Commerce Account page, and your Adobe Commerce Cloud Account page.
+Once successfully signed in, you may submit a support case using the Adobe Experience League homepage, your Adobe Commerce account page, and your Adobe Commerce Cloud account page.

-* If you are the Account Owner, follow the steps below.
+* If you are the account owner, follow the steps below.
 * If you are a Shared Access user, you must first switch accounts.
 See [Access shared account (switch accounts)](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#switch-accounts), and then you may proceed to the steps below.

 #### Adobe Experience League start page {#experience-league-start-page}